utpal-kumar/Asp.Net-Core-APIs/README.md

 This sample shows how to use dummy data for entity framework.

 The BooksController is a sample that shows how to add, update and delete single child and collection of child objects.

+Added Hypermedia as the Engine of Application State (HATEOAS).